 DYSPRAXIA – SPECIFIC

-The Dyspraxia Foundation is the national charity dedicated to the support of people living with dyspraxia.
+The Dyspraxia Foundation is the national charity dedicated to the support of Dyspraxic adults, children and their loved ones.
 You can visit their website at:

 They also run a helpline Monday-Friday between 9am and 1pm.